cristianrb/receipts-api/README.md

 ## Api Endpoints:
 - Create a new item ✓
-- Get list of items by ids
+- Get list of items by ids ✓
+- Get all items ✓
-- Update item
+- Update item ✓
-- Delete item
+- Delete item ✓
 - Create a new Receipt ✓
 - Update a Receipt
 - Delete the Receipt by its id ✓